Pharmaceutical Care Network Europe

 509 Integrating a new cardiovascular medicine in daily routine: applying Greenhalgh’s implementation framework to assess patient perspectives.
 Adherence Utrecht University

-512 The ENABLE online repository of medication adherence technologies: interim result of the Delphi study Adherence Deep Digital Phenotyping Research Unit, Department of Population Health, Luxembourg Institute of Health, Strassen, Luxembourg & University of Luxembourg, Faculty of Science, Technology and Medicine, Luxembourg
+512 The ENABLE online repository of medication adherence technologies: interim result of the Delphi study Adherence Faculty of Public Health and Social Welfare, Department of Public Health and Epidemiology, Riga Stradins University, Riga, Latvia

 513 Medication persistence with and adherence to dipeptidyl peptidase-4 inhibitors among patients with diabetes type II in Slovenia Adherence University of Ljubljana, Faculty of Pharmacy